Electronics notes/802.11 (WiFi)

 (For drywall or lime brick maybe 6dB per wall on 2.4GHz, 12dB on 5GHz (verify).
 On serious concrete, well, more than you care for) After two walls you will probably never see the high end of the speeds.

-So divide that speed by the amount of people using it constantly.
+So divide the speed the air can do, by the amount of people using it constantly.

 In dense housing, you probably neighbours.
 If you have one or two, then you can be on unique bits of the medium (see notes on channels), but even clever APs are only moderately good at setting things up that way.